|Nutrition Facts (per serving)|

 In a large saucepan, combine the granulated sugar, unsalted butter, milk, cocoa powder, and salt.

-Bring to a boil over medium heat, stirring frequently.
+Bring to a rolling boil over medium heat, stirring frequently.

 Continue to boil for three minutes.